About the course

 During the Spring Term we would expect trainees to be making good progress towards the Teachers' Standards and be on track to achieve QTS.
 Trainees will build an on-line portfolio of evidence to show the progress they have made, using our bespoke programme.

 On successful completion of the training year, trainees are awarded QTS by NMAPS.
-Trainees can also opt to complete an on-line PGCE (Post Graduate Certificate in Education) with The University of Buckingham, for a fee.
+Trainees can also opt to complete an on-line PGCE (Post Graduate Certificate in Education) with The University of Buckingham, for a fee of £1,700.

 The programme also provides regular professional networking and social opportunities throughout the ITT year and beyond.
 Links with key professional associations, including The Institute of Physics, The Mathematical Association and the National Centre for Excellence in the Teaching of Mathematics (NCETM) will provide on-going high quality professional development.